 Babies usually stop faking coughs when they get attention, and they typically smile or giggle when you pay attention to their fake cough, which sounds more like a dry cough than a wet cough.
 A real cough has episodes of coughing.
 The coughing is continuous, generally loud and hacking.

-A real cough can signify respiratory illnesses such as pneumonia, bacterial bronchitis, or even aspiration of a foreign body into the airways that may require immediate medical care.
+A real cough can signify respiratory illnesses such as pneumoniaiXA lung infection caused by bacteria, viruses, or fungi. , bacterial bronchitisiXInflammation and swelling of the lining of windpipes. , or even aspiration of a foreign body into the airways that may require immediate medical care.
 So, ignoring continuous coughs in babies is not a good idea.

-Many respiratory conditions can cause cough and other associated signs and symptoms, such as the following (3).
+Many respiratory conditions such as breathlessness, congestion, and excess phlegm can cause coughing and other associated signs and symptoms, such as the following (3).

 - Runny or stuffy nose